SpongePowered/SpongeForge/.github/ISSUE_TEMPLATE.md

 <!-- Please include as much information as possible.
 For the description, assume we have no idea how
         mods work, be as detailed as possible and include a step by step reproduction.
-It is recommended you try to reproduce the issue you are having yourself with as little mods as possible. --> **Issue Description**
+It is recommended you try to reproduce the issue you are having yourself with as few mods as possible. --> **Issue Description**